What is ectropion surgery?

 Occasionally, if there is a lot of scarring or loss of skin on the eyelid, Dr. Liu may need to place a skin graft from the other eyelid, behind your ear, above your clavicle, or from your arm to reconstruct the eyelid.
 If this is the case, the eyelids may need to be closed and a patch placed over the eye for approximately 1 week.

 The specific techniques that Dr. Liu uses will be selected based on your needs.
-Because Dr. Liu has such specialized training, she has access to a number of techniques that are not utilized by most other doctors, and she may mix and match these techniques to get the best outcome.
+Because Dr. Liu has such specialized training, she has access to a number of techniques that are not utilized by most other doctors, and she will customize these techniques to get the best outcome.

 Ectropion surgery typically takes about 1-2 hours from start to finish.